govuk-one-login/txma-audit/event-processing/README.md

 ## Unit tests

-Tests are defined in the `event-processor/tests` folder in this project.
-Use YARN to install the [Jest test framework](https://jestjs.io/) and run unit tests.
+Tests are defined in the `lambda/tests` folder in this project.
+Use yarn to install the [Jest test framework](https://jestjs.io/) and run unit tests.

 ```bash
 event-processor$ cd event-processor